 Ahhh…the age-old question.
 “What is the BEST Concealed Carry gun?”
 There is no one answer.
 It’s not binary or black and white.
 This question is as alive today as it was first asked decades ago.

-The best-concealed carry handgun may not be what you think it is.
+The best concealed carry handgun may not be what you think it is.
 The first thing we need to do is put things in perspective.
 What exactly is it that you are looking for?
 Is it firepower?
 What about size and weight?
-Don’t forget price point and reliability.
+Don’t forget the price point and reliability.
 Or the almighty “readily available accessories” for your gun.

 There are so many good concealed carry guns on the market today.
 So many that people have to jump around to see if there is a decent holster manufacturer for that particular gun type. (this is where readily available accessories come into play)

-Let’s us start with that point.
+Let’s start with that point.
 Guns that are easy to find accessories for.
-This may include aftermarket sights, triggers, barrels, slide releases, magazine catch etc… The most notorious gun in the market for aftermarket accessories goes to non-other than the Glock family of guns especially their compact and sub-compact models like the Glock 19 and Glock 26 not to mention the G43.
+This may include aftermarket sights, triggers, barrels, slide releases, magazine catch, etc… The most notorious gun in the market for aftermarket accessories goes to non-other than the Glock family of guns especially their compact and sub-compact short barrel models like the polymer framed Glock 19 and Glock 26 not to mention the Glock 43.

 Easily Accessible Accessories

 Now let’s talk about conceal-ability without having to give up too much when it comes to comfort and “dressing around” your daily carry.
 Let’s talk about pocket pistols.
-These little “get off me guns” are very popular because of many factors.
-Price, weight, and comfort.
+These little “get off me"guns are very popular.
+Much of it has to do with many factors like price, weight, and comfort.
 This allows these guns to be bought up by the masses.
 In this category, there are many to choose from BUT be aware!
 With so many to choose from there are some not so good choices out there because of the “reliability” factor.

-The Ruger LCP is a very good gun when it comes to these “pocket pistols” Is has many good factors like reliability, lightweight and accessories like gun holsters to choose from. (excluding Bravo, we don’t make one for this little guy yet… sorry) There are a good variety of holsters out there though including IWB holster and pocket holsters as well.
+The Ruger LCP is a very good gun when it comes to these “pocket pistols” Is has many good factors like reliability, lightweight and accessories like gun holsters to choose from. (excluding Bravo, we don’t make one for this little guy yet… sorry) Not to mention the more attractive 5 lb trigger pull on the LCP II.
+There are a good variety of holsters out there though including IWB holster and pocket holsters as well.

-Sig Sauer has also joined the game in smaller framed firearms with its P238.
+Sig Sauer has also joined the game in smaller framed firearms with its hammer fired P238.
 Sig came out with this little “bad boy” back in early 2009.
 It’s a small pocket size gun based off the 1911 with its single action trigger and thumb safety.
-Its reliability and long-standing 1911 platform makes it a good choice as well.
+Its reliability and long-standing 1911 platform make it a good choice as well.
 Price may set you back a bit at around $650 and weighing in a little over 15 oz.
-That’s over 5 oz. when compared to the Ruger LCP.
+That’s over 5 oz. when compared to the Ruger LCP II.

 Affordable And Reliable?